-At AzzA's clinic, Psychologists and Clinical Psychologists have knowledge of the most recent developments in infant, child and adolescent psychology and are committed to evidence based therapetic techniques and interventions.
+At ACPC Psychology, Psychologists and Clinical Psychologists have knowledge of the most recent developments in infant, child and adolescent psychology and are committed to evidence based therapeutic techniques and interventions.

 A clinical child assessment entails a comprehensive overview of the child/ adolescent presenting problem.
 The process involves using multi assessments from multi informants which may include; a clinical interview with the parents, a teacher interview (with parental consent), a clinical child interview or preschool/school visit as well as the use of questionnaires and standardised screening measures.

 This information in combination with the use of Diagnostic and Statistical Manual of Mental Disorders 5th Edition, (DSM-5) and/or International Statistical Classification of Diseases and Related Health Problems 10th Edition, (ICD-10) is used for case formulation, diagnosis and treatment planning regarding the child's presenting issue.

 In certain cases, a clinical assessment may also include the administration of standardised testing to determine the child's developmental, cognitive, learning, emotional and social presentation of the child when compared to peers.
 Your psychologist will be able to discuss with you during the initial clinical interview what assessments may be required to assist in information gathering for the purpose of treatment planning.

 Individual therapy sessions with a child entails meeting initially with the parents to discuss concerns, followed by working one-on-one with the child to commence therapy and target such concerns.
 We ensure that parents are involved in individual therapy sessions and inform parents at the end of each session about the skills being taught and strategies that can implemented in the home envrionment in order to assist their children.